timabilov/refcache/README.md

 ### Write-Through vs. Read-Through Tradeoffs

-Write-through caching ensures consistency but couples your code to the cache layer.
-Basic read-through caching risks staleness.
-This library combines read-through caching with event-driven invalidation for near real-time consistency without lock-in.
+Write-through caching keeps data consistent but couples your read and cache layers together, complicating each read component in a different way.
+On the other side, plain read-through caching can leave you with stale data.
+This library blends read-through caching with event-driven invalidation to deliver near real-time consistency, consistency without lock-in.

 ### What it does?

-It basically helps you to both do read-through cache of your functions, by being able to invalidate them on  as *any* entity inside of them gets invalidated as long as you give reference.
-Integrate seamlessly into existing codebases, supporting actually any data structure(DjangoORM, SqlAchemy or even basic list of dictionaries) with minimal overhead.
-With that, you get almost same consistency as write-through.
+This library offers the same standard read-through caching decorator for your functions.
+But, when an entity referenced in those functions is updated, the cache can be easily invalidated either automatically or manually, as long as you provide the reference to track it.
+It integrates easily into your existing codebase—unlike write-through caching—and supports a wide range of data structures, including Django ORM models, SQLAlchemy objects, or basic lists of dictionaries, with relatively low performance.
+This approach allows to use write-around caching (or same old read-through caching) very effectively while maintaining flexibility across your codebase without adapting it to cache changes.

 ## Advanced Usage